 Income Tax.
-During the year ended December 31, 2015, we recorded \$0.7 million of current tax expense related primarily to an increase in our reserve for an uncertain tax position related to the Alternative Minimum Tax.
+During the year ended December 31, 2015, we recorded \$1.0 million of current tax expense related primarily to an increase in our reserve for an uncertain tax position related to the Alternative Minimum Tax.

-Net Income (Loss).
-We realized net income of \$14.0 million during the year ended December 31, 2015, compared to a net loss of \$10.9 million during the year ended December 31, 2014, an increase of \$24.9 million.
+Net Income.
+We realized net income of \$14.0 million during the year ended December 31, 2015, compared to a net income of \$19.9 million during the year ended December 31, 2014, a decrease of \$5.9 million.
+Excluding the one-time payment of \$30 million received from HC Royalty during 2014, there would have been a net loss of \$10.1 million at year ended December 31, 2014.
 This change was primarily due to the revenue generated from our two commercial products, Oxtellar XR and Trokendi XR, offset by increased expenses incurred in preparing for the late stage studies for two product candidates and an increase in marketing expenditures associated with ongoing support of Oxtellar XR and Trokendi XR.